Calendar of events

 If you have no IT experience, we generally recommend getting some training or taking a class for the Comptia A+ exam.
 Also building a home lab is a really good way to get experience.
 Cybersecurity is built on securing IT, hence why you should know basic IT.
 We provide entry-level certification classes with more effort in giving you hands-on experience, not just passing the exam.
 See Cyberjutsu Training Academy (CTA) - coming back soon.

 We offer free peep-to-peer study groups led by members that are giving back to the community.
 Many lead study groups to help prepare for the exam themselves.
 These are usually held online-only.
-To join a study group, go to the groups link from your profile and join.
-It will also be on the event calendar.
+To join a study, check the calendar.

 If you are interested in leading a study group, please contact us at email@example.com

 Competitions is a group that is interested in competing in hacking and other type of security competitions.
 We have competition practice to prepare for competitions, but this is another great way to get hands-on training!
-Join the competition team group and check out the event calendar.
+Visit Competition Resources page and check out the event calendar.

 Check out the events calendar to see whats going on.